 - The trip home in the car needs to be safe.
 Pets should always be secured in the car, either in a pet carrier, or with a harness and lead clipped into the car’s seat belts.

 - Introducing to other pets at home.
 Chisel’s new brother is a 2 year old Cavoodle.
 Toby is a sweet little dog and his family weren’t expecting any aggression.
 But things didn’t go quite as smoothly as they had hoped.
-We’ll write a separate blog in the coming week about
+We’ll write a separate blog in the coming week about this!

 - Set good habits right from the start.
 For instance, if you don’t want your adult dog sleeping in your bed, then ideally don’t let them start sleeping in your bed as a puppy.
 But this is a big day for Chisel, being taken away from the only home and family that he knows, as well as his mother, this grandmother and all of his brothers and sisters.
 For this very first night, one of the teenage children in his new family has decided to camp-out and sleep with Chisel downstairs, to keep him company and let him out if he needs to go to the toilet in the night.

 - There’s just so much we could talk about for a puppy’s first days in his new home!